 Mother

-She made the world by pouring out a Cauldron of golden light — and she is never seen again.
+She poured a Cauldron of golden light and made the world.
+Then she left, and never showed her face again.

 At a glance